OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/README.md

 Welcome to Module 5 of the Open Science MOOC!
 Here you can find important information on the development of the module, including the latest updates to the content.

+**STATUS**: LIVE

+This module us now LIVE on [Eliademy](https://eliademy.com/app/a/courses/02d7338a7e).

-**STATUS**: The second release for this module is now ready, and has been published on Zenodo:
+The second release for this module is now also ready, and has been published on Zenodo:

 Ver.
 1: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1325081.svg)](https://doi.org/10.5281/zenodo.1325081)